What is a Wrap in Omaha Poker (PLO)?

 The number of outs a wrap carries is not the only variable to be considered.
 It’s not simply a case of “the more outs the better”.
 Since making dominated straights can be very costly in Omaha nut outs are significantly more valuable than non-nut outs.
 When counting our outs, we should also make sure to enumerate which of the outs are nutted.

-One of the most valuable types of wrap in Omaha is the 13 out nut wrap which can be made with just 3 of our hole-cards.
+One of the most valuable types of PLO wrap in Omaha poker is the 13-out nut wrap, which can be made with just 3 of our hole-cards.
 It’s also possible to make a 17 out wrap using only 3 cards, but it is impossible for these outs to all be nutted.

 Board T93